Contemporary Jewish religious music: Trends in the Reform and Conservative communities

 The Reform Jewish summer camps continue to be a source of contemporary Jewish worship music, where artists like Craig Taubman, Dan Nichols, Rick Recht, Josh Nelson, Alan Goodis and others have shared their newest compositions with the latest generation of campers.
 Nichols and Recht are among the leading Jewish rock singers of the present day and remain extremely popular among Jewish summer campers.
-Sam Glaser, Sue Horowitz, Noam Katz, Beth Schafer, Julie Silver, Peri Smilow and others have contributed significantly to modern Reform Jewish music and have been included in Ruach, the biennial music compilation produced by the Union for Reform Judaism.
+Elana Arian, Jacob "Spike" Kraus, Sam Glaser, Sue Horowitz, Noam Katz, Beth Schafer, Julie Silver, Peri Smilow and others have contributed significantly to modern Reform Jewish music and have been included in Ruach, the biennial music compilation produced by the Union for Reform Judaism.

 Children's music

 A large body of music produced by Orthodox Jews for children is geared toward teaching religious and ethical traditions and laws.
 The lyrics of these songs are generally written in English with some Hebrew or Yiddish phrases.
 Country Yossi, Abie Rotenberg, Uncle Moishy, Shmuel Kunda, and Lipa Schmeltzer are examples of Orthodox Jewish musicians/entertainers whose music teach children Jewish traditions.
 Parallel performers exist in Israel with the lyric in Hebrew or Yiddish.

 In the Reform and Conservative communities, there has been a body of contemporary children's music written in the last 20 years.
 Children's music tends to focus on teaching Jewish values and ethics, Hebrew alef-bet and vocabulary, and teaching about the holidays.
 Though well-known Jewish songwriters like Debbie Friedman and Craig Taubman have written many children's songs, there are some who focus almost exclusively on this genre, like Peter and Ellen Allard and Shira Kline.